 How mindfulness makes you calm, clear and focused

-What if you could take a moment to pause – silence your mind, unfrazzle your nerves, and really connect with your world?
+Ready to silence your mind, untangle your nerves, and really connect with your world?
 Here's how.

 Mindfulness is the new black.
 It is an effective mental technique, borrowed from the 2000-year-old Buddhist contemplative practice and adapted to suit non-religious contexts, including board rooms, corporations, hospitals, schools and sports teams.